09 Oct Client Empathy Training is Broken, Let’s Fix It

 At least in my humble, middle-aged generation X opinion.
 The reason is simple, when done properly, empathy training is rooted in the human desire to connect to other people in a meaningful way.

-The goal is to design a shared experience where co-workers not only learn how to make amazing client communication first nature, they deepen their connection to literally everyone else in the organization through the process of multi-purpose experience innovation.
+The goal of client empathy training is to design shared experiences.
+Optimally, you want co-workers to learn how to make amazing client communication first nature.
+You want to make sure they deepen their connection to literally everyone else in the organization through the work at hand.
 And let’s face it, some people need a little bit of help in the area of communicating and connecting on a personal level with other people.

-Not everyone is a natural at relationship building so we are not serving our constituency very well if we just assume that everyone is on their own and that everyone gets this kind of thing.
+Not everyone is a natural at relationship building.
+We are not serving our constituency well if we assume everyone is on their own and that everyone understands this kind of thing.
+This is especially true in AEC firms.

 At CX Pilots, our intention was always to model service design innovation by teaching people the science behind any kind of potential client interaction and how to improve it.
 We would start by spending time teaching people, with what we call “The Checklist,” which is the anatomy of an interaction.
 It is literally a graphical representation of a client interaction that can be filled out while connecting with the client, no matter the medium.
 Understanding the anatomy of a personalized client interaction and having the tools and training to cement that methodology into your daily work with clients is the foundation of what creates more consistently intimate and rich client experiences.
 Originally, we thought that if people used this checklist to navigate their interactions, an improved version – that is consistent throughout the organization, would become first nature.
 And it did, it actually works like that.

 Here’s why.
-The way that people communicate whether verbally, non-verbally, or telepathically with other humans is uniquely born out of their very specific and individualized worldview.
+People communicate verbally, non-verbally, and telepathically with other humans.
+It is born uniquely out of their very specific and individualized worldview.
 No two people on the planet have the same worldview or the same way of connecting with others.
 What people understand to be polite, impolite, rude, sugary sweet, effective or a waste of time is an individual experience.
-People develop their communication styles from birth, and they are formed in their own little bubbles – completely constructed from millions of interactions that are run through a unique brain.
-Much in the way that tying one’s own shoes becomes a completely unconscious activity about two weeks after learning, communication patterns are even more unconscious – because we practice all day, every day.
+People develop their communication styles from birth.
+They are formed in their own little bubbles – completely constructed from millions of interactions processed through a unique brain.
+Much in the way that tying one’s own shoes becomes a completely unconscious activity about two weeks.
+After learning, communication patterns are even more unconscious – because we practice all day, every day.

-Changing or even enhancing the way that we ask people to communicate with clients on an organizationally consistent or accepted way has to be taught, cemented on the conscious plane until it becomes first nature, and then it will become an unconscious or automatic upgrade in that person’s ability to create a more intimate experience.
+Changing or enhancing the way we ask employees to communicate with clients needs to be organizationally consistent.
+It needs to be accepted and cemented on the conscious plane until it becomes first nature.
+Then it will become an unconscious or automatic upgrade in that person’s ability to create a more intimate experience.
 We take something as individual and permanently reinforced as natural connection building through communication; bring it up from the unconscious to the conscious level; examine it and re-teach or reinforce new and better methods; practice it until it sticks and becomes another unconscious process.
 Voila.
-The good news is that people will automatically do this, the better news is that when they become conscious of it in the context of their co-workers shared experience, it’s magical.
+The good news is that people will automatically do this.
+The better news is that when they become conscious of it, it becomes magical.
+Consequently, in the context of their co-workers shared experience, it becomes almost telepathic.

-Here’s how it works.
-After the introduction of the client interaction checklist tool, we practice it a few times and then give people a unique assignment.
-We ask everyone, from the CEO to the front door and everyone in between to recall their most difficult and most memorable client experience challenge.
-Experiences that leave us with an enduring impact are very easy for people to recall and even more importantly relate.
+First, we introduce the client interaction checklist tool.
+This is a proprietary client interaction checklist that helps employees understand the anatomy of client interactions.
+Second, we practice it a few times and then give people a unique assignment.
+We ask everyone, from the CEO to the admins to recall their most difficult and memorable client experience.
+We look for experiences that leave us with an enduring impact.
+These are typically, easier for people to recall and more importantly, relate.

 The brain has a unique way of storing these slightly more indelible memories in places where verbal acuity has the strongest pathway.
 Maybe it is a function of why verbal histories passed down since the beginning of time are often tied to survival.
 When we access important memories that aid us in our “survival” we automatically pull up or recreate the emotional awareness attached to the experience.
 When we take the time to relate to others and impart our wisdom verbally, we cannot help but connect with them on a deeper, more authentic level.
 It creates intimacy and builds successful tribes.